 Before you decide to make flexible work a part of your company culture, make sure you put programs and policies in place to ensure that your organization will enjoy the benefits—and avoid the most common pitfalls along the way.

 Here are six ideas to help your HR department effectively build and implement a flexible workplace culture.

-#1 Plan your flexible arrangement
+plan your flexible arrangement

-It’s no longer reasonable for organizations to make flexible work a case-by-case decision.
 The rise of remote workers and people who don’t want to be confined to a 9-to-5 workday has created a shift in thinking and prompted the need for clearly defined policies for all employees.